 Congenital ptosis is not a rare condition.
-Many people have an asymmetry in the height of their eyelids and it may be a very mild case not requiring surgery or a more severe case.
+Many people have an asymmetry in the height of their eyelids, and it may be a very mild case not requiring surgery.
+A more severe case may require surgical treatment.
 If you notice that you are not able to see your child’s pupil – the dark circle in the middle of the colored part of your child’s eye – because it is covered by the eyelid, or if the eyelid is encroaching on the pupil, contact your pediatrician or Dr. Eftekhari’s office for an evaluation.
 Dr. Eftekhari has extensive experience treating congenital ptosis.
-During his training, he worked with one of the foremost experts on pediatric eyelid disease, Dr. James Katowitz, who published the main textbook on this topic Pediatric Oculoplastic Surgery.
-In addition, Dr. Eftekhari practiced as a faculty member at the University of North Carolina at Chapel Hill where a significant portion of his practice was dedicated to caring for children.
+During his training, he worked with one of the foremost experts on pediatric eyelid disease, Dr. James Katowitz, who published the main textbook on this topic, Pediatric Oculoplastic Surgery.
+In addition, Dr. Eftekhari practiced as a faculty member at the University of North Carolina at Chapel Hill, where a significant portion of his practice was dedicated to caring for children.

 Evaluation of Congenital Ptosis